google-deepmind/jraph/README.md

 ```
 @software{jraph2020github,
-  author = {Jonathan Godwin* and Thomas Keck* and Peter Battaglia and Victor Bapst and Thomas Kipf and Yujia Li and Kimberly Stachenfeld and Petar Veličković and Alvaro Sanchez-Gonzalez},
+  author = {Jonathan Godwin* and Thomas Keck* and Peter Battaglia and Victor Bapst and Thomas Kipf and Yujia Li and Kimberly Stachenfeld and Petar Veli\v{c}kovi\'{c} and Alvaro Sanchez-Gonzalez},
   title = {{J}raph: {A} library for graph neural networks in jax.},
   url = {http://github.com/deepmind/jraph},
   version = {0.0.1.dev},